Stephen F. Yerka, 89, a resident of St. James City, Fla., formerly of Silver Spring, Md., died Tuesday at Moses Taylor Hospital, Scranton.

 A Mass of Christian Burial will be today at 10 a.m. from St. Adalbert's Polish National Catholic Church, 515 Mary St., Dickson City, to be celebrated by the Rev. Senior William Chromey.
 Interment with military honors at St. Adalbert's Polish National Catholic Parish Cemetery, Dickson City.

 The family will receive relatives and friends for a viewing today from 9 to 9:45 a.m. at the church.

 Memorial contributions may be made to St. Adalbert's Polish National Catholic Church, 515 Mary St., Dickson City, PA 18519.
 For directions or to leave online condolences, visit the funeral home website.

-To send flowers to Stephen "Fritz" Yerka's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Stephen "Fritz" Yerka, please visit our floral store.